addianto/sitodo/docs/README.md

 To complete this course, you need a computing device that can run the following development tools:

--  A shell, such as `bash` on Linux or macOS, or `cmd`/`pwsh` on Windows
+-  A shell, such as `bash` on Linux or Mac OS, or `cmd`/`pwsh` on Windows
--  Latest long-term support (LTS) version of Java Development Kit (JDK)
+-  Latest long-term support (LTS) version (i.e. Java 17 at the time of writing) of Java Development Kit (JDK), preferably from [Adoptium][].
-   -  Download JDK from [Adoptium][]
-   -  At the time of writing, the latest LTS version is **17**
 -  [IntelliJ IDEA Community Edition by JetBrains][]
-   -  While you can use other text editors (e.g. Visual Studio Code) or IDE such as Eclipse or NetBeans, we might not be able to troubleshoot any problems that come up during the course
 -  [PostgreSQL][] database system version 14

+> Note: While you can use other text editors (e.g. Visual Studio Code) or IDE such
+> as Eclipse or NetBeans, we might not be able to troubleshoot any problems
+> that come up during the course

 In addition, you also need to have an account on the following online services:

 -  [GitHub][] an online source code repository and project management system
 -  [Heroku][] a Platform-as-a-Service (PaaS) for deploying the Web application

+## Course Outlines

+The course will include:

-   - Install the CLI tool as well into your local development environment
+1. Set up local development environment
+2. Initialise up a Spring Boot project
+3. Introduction to test-driven development (TDD)
+4. Create a continuous integration and deployment pipeline (CI/CD)

+There will be some additional challenges for participants, such as:

+1. Develop functional test using Selenium
+2. Implement basic user authentication using Spring Security
+3. Migrate deployment to a different PaaS provider such as [Fly.io][]

+You can proceed to the contents for [Day 1](./bootcamp/day-1/hello-tdd.md).

 ## License